kperusi/react-mycard-app/README-template.md

 ## Overview
 This is a solution to the [Interactive card details form challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-card-details-form-XpS8cKZDWw).
-I have built this project using react as a javascript framework.
+I have built this project using react as a javascript library.
 This an app where users can enter their details in a form and the details is shown on a card.
 The details are card number, customers name, date and cvc number.

 ### The challenge